-The US Legal 500 2016 ranked Gibson Dunn in Tier 1 for Disputes Resolution – International Litigation, noting that our transnational team "is made up of lawyers who, with regard to clients' real and potential legal predicaments, 'think about problems from a global perspective and consider the global options and implications.'"
+The US Legal 500 ranked Gibson Dunn in Tier 1 for Disputes Resolution – International Litigation in 2016 and 2017, highlighting the firm's "'terrific' transnational litigation team" and noting that the team "is made up of lawyers who, with regard to clients' real and potential legal predicaments, 'think about problems from a global perspective.'"
 Additional recognitions include from The American Lawyer, which named the Argentine bonds litigation settlement as the 2016 Global Dispute of the Year: Grand Prize winner at its 2016 Global Legal Awards, recognizing Gibson Dunn for its representation of NML Capital in its $2.4 billion settlement with Argentina after a decade of litigation.
 The publication previously recognized Gibson Dunn in its 2014 Global Legal Awards, honoring law offices that "played a substantial role in the most distinguished cross-border work."
 The firm was recognized in the categories of Global Dispute of the Year: U.S. Human Rights Litigation for Chevron v.
 Donziger and Global Dispute of the Year: U.S. Financial Litigation for NML v.
 Argentina.

 Drawing from a wealth of experience, the Transnational Litigation group leverages Gibson Dunn's deep knowledge and proficiency in global strategy, multijurisdictional environmental, tort and contract disputes, transnational media management, technology, intellectual property, and international arbitration, with broad capabilities in the following transnational areas, among others: